Johannes Kepler: Marriage to Susanna Reuttinger

-His first publication in Linz was De vero Anno (1613), an expanded treatise on the year of Christ's birth.
-He also participated in deliberations on whether to introduce Pope Gregory's reformed calendar to Protestant German lands.
-On 30 October 1613, Kepler married Susanna Reuttinger.
+The day was 30 October 1613, and Kepler's second wife was Susanna Reuttinger from nearby Eferding.
 Following the death of his first wife Barbara, Kepler had considered 11 different matches over two years (a decision process formalized later as the marriage problem).
 He eventually returned to Reuttinger (the fifth match) who, he wrote, "won me over with love, humble loyalty, economy of household, diligence, and the love she gave the stepchildren".
-The first three children of this marriage (Margareta Regina, Katharina, and Sebald) died in childhood.
+Kepler was now able to bring his children to Linz from Wels, where they had been staying with a relative.
+The first three children of his marriage to Susanna (Margareta Regina, Katharina, and Sebald) died in childhood.
 Three more survived into adulthood: Cordula (born 1621); Fridmar (born 1623); and Hildebert (born 1625).
 According to Kepler's biographers, this was a much happier marriage than his first.